HorsesAss.Org

 Drinking Liberally — Seattle

-We meet tonight and every Tuesday at the Roanoke Park Place Tavern, 2409 10th Ave E, Seattle.
+Then join us a few blocks away at the Roanoke Park Place Tavern for the Seattle Chapter of Drinking liberally.
+There we’ll share even more conversations about politics over a beverage.
+We meet every Tuesday at the Roanoke Park Place Tavern, 2409 10th Ave E, Seattle.
 You’ll find us in the small room at the back of the tavern.
-Our starting time is 8:00 pm, but some folks stop by even earlier for dinner.
+Our starting time is 8:00 pm.

 Can’t make it to Seattle tonight?
 Check out one of the other DL meetings happening this week.
 Tonight the Tri-Cities chapter also meets.
-On Wednesday, the Burien chapter meets.
-The Spokane and Woodinville chapters meet on Thursday.
+On Wednesday, the Burien and Bellingham chapters meet.
+The Spokane, Kent, and Woodinville chapters meet on Thursday.

-There are 183 chapters of Living Liberally, including eighteen in Washington state, four in Oregon and two in Idaho.
+There are 184 chapters of Living Liberally, including seventeen in Washington state, four in Oregon and two in Idaho.
 Chances are good there’s a chapter meeting near you.

 Share: